 You can replace the eggs with flax “eggs.”

 Replace the yogurt with a smaller amount of vegan buttermilk—just mix ⅔ cup non-dairy milk with 2 teaspoons vinegar.
 Let it rest for 5 minutes before adding it to the other liquid ingredients.
 Or, use 1 cup vegan yogurt.

 Make it dairy free: See buttermilk option above.

 Make it gluten free: Substitute an all-purpose gluten-free flour blend for the whole wheat flour.
 Bob’s Red Mill makes a gluten-free blend that works well.

 Lemon variation: For lemon blueberry muffins, whisk the zest of 1 medium lemon (about ½ teaspoon), preferably organic, into the liquid ingredients.
 You could even double that amount for extra-lemony muffins.

 Change it up: You can substitute 1 cup of any other muffin-worthy fresh fruit for the blueberries.
 If you’re using strawberries or other large fruit (like peaches), chop them into small pieces first.

-2/18/19 note: I’ve changed the baking temperature from 350 degrees Fahrenheit to 400, and reduced the baking time from 22 to 24 minutes to 16 to 19 muffins.
-These changes improve the muffin texture (less spongey in the center) and produce more irresistibly golden muffin tops.
+2/18/19 note: I’ve changed the baking temperature from 350 degrees Fahrenheit to 400, and reduced the baking time from 22 to 24 minutes to 16 to 19 minutes.
+These changes improve the muffin texture (less spongy in the center) and produce more irresistibly golden muffin tops.